Abu Dhabi Police urge drivers to check blind spots before overtaking

-Abu Dhabi Police called on drivers to check their blind spot while overtaking or changing lanes to ensure there is no vehicle in the same lane and to be careful to use the vehicle’s side signals early while gradually reducing speed to avoid collision accidents resulting from sudden swerving of vehicles.
+Abu Dhabi Police called on drivers to check their blind spot while overtaking or changing lanes, and to ensure that there is no vehicle in the same lane, and to be careful to use side signals early, while gradually reducing speed to avoid collision accidents resulting from sudden swerving of vehicles.

+She explained that the system can be turned on or off through a button on the driving control panel with the abbreviation BSM.

-She urged the driver to take into account when checking the vehicle’s blind spots, adjust the mirrors, use the blind spot warning system, look before moving, keep the car windows clean, and maintain a sufficient safety distance, noting that the blind spot collision warning system in vehicles is one of the driving assistance systems that enhances accident prevention, as the specific driving safety system informs the driver if another vehicle appears within his blind spot or if another vehicle turns into an adjacent lane and is at risk of collision.
-The blind spot warning system works using sensors located on the rear bumper and side mirrors to check if there are any cars within the blind spot or in adjacent lanes.
+Abu Dhabi Police urged the driver, when checking the vehicle’s blind spot, to adjust the mirrors, use the blind spot warning system, look before moving, and keep the car windows clean and at a sufficient safe distance.

+The Blind Spot Collision Warning System in vehicles is one of the driving assistance systems that enhances accident prevention, as the specific driving safety system informs the driver if another vehicle appears within his blind spot, or if another vehicle turns into an adjacent lane and is at risk of collision.
+The Blind Spot Warning system works using sensors located on the rear bumper and side mirrors to check if there are any vehicles within the blind spot, or in adjacent lanes.

-She pointed out that if the sensors detect the presence of an approaching vehicle at a certain distance or not visible in the driver’s blind spot, a warning and an audible signal will appear on the side mirror.
-These warnings may vary according to the vehicle model, and the driver can review his driver’s manual to understand the different warning signs and find out if this system is available in his vehicle.
+She pointed out that if the sensors detect the presence of an approaching vehicle at a certain distance or invisible to the driver in the blind spot, a warning and an audible signal appear on the side mirror.
+These warnings may vary according to the vehicle model, and the driver can refer to his driver’s manual to understand the different warning signs, and to find out if this system is available in his vehicle.

 Follow our latest local and sports news, and the latest political and economic developments via Google News